Recruitment and Selection Process

 Training and Experience (T & E): A process ranking candidates based on a Training and Experience Evaluation which evaluates the candidate's knowledge, skills, and abilities in an occupational area.
 Applicants meeting the minimum qualifications for the job will be scored and ranked based on the information they provide on the T & E.

 Performance Test: An examination process wherein hands-on job simulation is used to measure a candidate's skill and ability to perform actual job duties.
 This may also include typing and/or data entry tests.

 Assessment Center: An examination process which places applicants in work situations directly related to the position for which they are testing.
 Utilizing up to six assessment center raters, this method is typically used for administrative and management positions.
 May be used in addition to a written exam.

 Stage 3 - Interview and Selection Process

-Successful applicants in the selection process are placed on eligibility lists that usually remain active for 12 months.
+Successful applicants in the selection process are placed on eligibility lists that may remain active up to 3 years.
 The highest ranking candidates are referred to County departments for an interview if there is a position vacancy.
 Reference checks are conducted on all applicants selected for hire prior to a final offer of employment.
 Additionally, certain positions also require that a background check be completed prior to a final offer of employment.
 The job announcement lists this information when required.